-1.0 Statement of Basis and Purpose
+4204-R-1.00 Statement of Basis and Purpose

-- 1.1 Colorado law provides for the State Board of Education to adopt and enforce regulations governing the safe operation of school buses and school transportation vehicles_used for the transportation of students pursuant to Sections 22-51-108 and 42-4-1904, C.R.S. - 1.2 The purpose of these rules is to adopt and enforce regulations governing the reasonable and adequate standards of safety for the operation, maintenance, and inspection of school transportation vehicles that promote the welfare of the students and afford reasonable protection to the public.
-These rules are designed to align with federal standards, reflect current industry practices, and incorporate recommendations from school districts, charter schools, and service provider transportation professionals. - 1.3 The Commissioner, or designee, may provide an exemption to the Rules for the Operation, Maintenance, and Inspection of School Transportation Vehicles to the extent the Commissioner finds an exemption to be appropriate.
+- 1.01 Colorado law provides for the State Board of Education to adopt and enforce regulations governing the safe operation of school buses used for the transportation of students pursuant to Sections 22-51-108 and 42-4-1904, C.R.S. - 1.02 The purpose of these rules is to adopt and enforce regulations governing the reasonable and adequate standards of safety for the operation, maintenance and inspection of school transportation vehicles that promote the welfare of the students and afford reasonable protection to the public.
+These rules are designed to align with federal standards, reflect current industry practices, and incorporate recommendations from school district, charter school, and service provider transportation professionals. - 1.03 The Commissioner, or designee, may provide an exemption to the Rules for the Operation, Maintenance, and Inspection of School Transportation Vehicles to the extent the Commissioner finds an exemption to be appropriate. - 1.04 These rules shall become effective January 1, 2018 for all student transportation.

-2.0 Applicability of Rules
+4204-R-2.00 Applicability of Rules

-- 2.1 These rules and regulations apply to the operation, maintenance, and inspection of all public- school transportation conducted by: - 2.01(a) A school district, charter school, or service provider for routes (home to school, school to school, and school to home); and - 2.01(b) A school district, charter school, or service provider for activity trips (school related events); - 2.01(c) As used in these Rules, "service provider" means a company or individual hired by a school district or charter school. - 2.2 These rules are not intended to include: - 2.02(a) Private motor vehicles used exclusively to carry members of the owner's household. - 2.02(b) Transportation arrangements not authorized by the school district, charter school, or service provider, including but not limited to sharing of actual gasoline expense or participation in a carpool; - 2.02(c) The operations of vehicles in bona fide emergency situations consistent with policies of the local board of education;
+- 2.01 These rules and regulations apply to the operation, maintenance and inspection of all public school transportation conducted by: - 2.01(a) A school district, or charter school, or service provider for routes (home to school, school to school, and school to home);

+2.01(b) A school district, or charter school, or service provider for activity trips (school related events);

+- 2.01 (c) A company or individual hired by a school district or charter school (service provider) for routes (home to school, school to school, and school to home). - 2.02 These rules are not intended to include: - 2.02(a) Private motor vehicles used exclusively to carry members of the owner's household; or - 2.02(b)Transportation arrangements not authorized by the school district, charter school, or service provider, including but not limited to sharing of actual gasoline expense or participation in a car pool; or

-- 2.02(d) Transportation conducted by an individual for activity trips (school related events), including parent volunteers, and coaches or teachers using a private motor vehicle; or - 2.02(e) Transportation provided by a company or individual as part of their operation as a common carrier, or transportation network company operating pursuant to Section 40- 10.1-602, C.R.S., under the jurisdiction of the US Department of Transportation or the Public Utilities Commission. - 2.3 These rules shall not preclude a school district, charter school, or service provider from establishing a more rigid standard or policy when deemed necessary by the local board of education or service provider.
+- 2.02(c) The operations of vehicles in bona fide emergency situations consistent with policies of the local board of education; or - 2.02(d) Transportation conducted by a company or individual for activity trips (school related events), including service providers, parent volunteers, and coaches or teachers using a private motor vehicle; or - 2.02(e) Route transportation provided by a company or individual as part of their operation as a common carrier, or transportation network company operating pursuant to Section 40-10.1-602, C.R.S, under the jurisdiction of the US Department of Transportation, or Public Utilities Commission, including RTD7 and taxi cab services.
+Uber services, and Lyft services. - 2.03 These rules shall not preclude a school district, charter school, or service provider from establishing a more rigid standard or policy when deemed necessary by the local board of education or service provider.

-3.0 Non-Compliance
+4204-R-3.00 Non-Compliance